 In addition, applicants must include a marketing plan.
 It must include any templates or brochures the business uses.

 The fifth criteria are the financial statements and organizational structure.
 Additionally, the applicants must provide financial information about the business and any backer of the company.
 They must also include the names of employees and their position.

 In addition, the applicant must include agricultural experience.
 The experience can be from anyone employed.

-The seventh criterion is the product and site safety.
+The seventh criterion is product and site safety.
 They must provide information on how they will prevent the growth of mold.
 They must also show how they will keep dangerous chemicals from employees.
 The Department of Consumer Protection will make standards by January 1, 2021.

 Finally, applicants are graded on marijuana transport and bonus points.
 Bonus points include community benefits, substance abuse prevention, and compassionate need plans.
 If you pass them all, you can get your cannabis license in Connecticut.

 Anyone hoping to get a cannabis license in Connecticut should hire a consultant.
 Quantum 9 has expertise in permit acquisition, staff augmentation, and employee training.
 Cannabis consultants have made it easier for people to enter the cannabis industry.
 The consultants have experience in making sure applicants acquire a license without a problem.
-Our cannabis consultants can help with all of the application’s requirements.
+Lastly, our cannabis consultants can help with all of the application’s requirements.

 We specialize in assisting organizations to enter the industry.
 That includes help with permit acquisition, facility design, and manufacturing and dispensary licenses.
 Our CEO, Michael Mayes, is frequently quoted in Cannabis Business Times.
-ALso, our marijuana cultivation consultant Ed Rosenthal wrote the textbook “Marijuana Growers Handbook.”
+Also, our marijuana cultivation consultant Ed Rosenthal wrote the textbook “Marijuana Growers Handbook.”

 Click here for the full bill that outlines cannabis licensing in Connecticut.